MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ## DESCRIPTION

 Every WorkItem has multiple data-fields.
-The definition of a Workitem type includes that type's Fields, which are selected from a set of Fields shared across all Process Templates in the Organization.
-Each Field has a name, a description, a datatype, and optionally a PickList of values.
-This command defines new Fields.
-Note that the API only allows Fields to be disabled after they have been created, not to be modified or deleted.
+The definition of a Workitem type includes that type's fields, which are selected from a set of fields shared across all process templates in the organization.
+Each field has a name, a description, a datatype, and optionally a PickList of values.
+This command defines new fields.
+Note that the API only allows fields to be disabled after they have been created, not to be modified or deleted.

 ## EXAMPLES